workhorsy/py-cpuinfo/README.md

 These approaches are used for getting info:

-1. Windows Registry
+1. Windows Registry for Window XP, Vista, 7, 8, 10, et cetera
-2. /proc/cpuinfo
+2. /proc/cpuinfo for Linux, Haiku, and Solaris
-3. sysctl
+3. sysctl for BSD
-4. dmesg
+4. dmesg for Unix, Linux
-5. isainfo and kstat
+5. isainfo and kstat for OS X
 6. cpufreq-info for BeagleBoard
-7. Querying x86 CPUID register
+7. Querying the CPUID register for Intel X86 CPUs

 Run as a script
 -----